ISIS militants arrested by Kurdish security forces on Thursday. Photo: KRSC

 “There must be an effective blockade on all the means that allow ISIS influence vulnerable Muslim population across the world, especially that the jihadi group mainly relies on social media to recruit people and launch terrorist activities,” the journalist said.

 Ranj Talabani, a member of the Kurdish Zaniyari intelligence in the Sulaimani Forum organized on 17th March, suggested that also 500 to 600 Kurds joined the Islamic State.
-However, many of them were killed in joint Kurdish-US-led coalition operations, including Mullah Shwan who was killed in February.
+However, many of them were killed in joint Kurdish-US-led coalition operations, including Mullah Shwan who was detained in February.

 Speaking to ARA News, Muhanid, 22, an ISIS member who was arrested in Kirkuk in November 2015, said that he was surprised being arrested by Kurdish security forces.